+Mexico has partially complied with its commitment to adapt regulatory frameworks to new forms of work while addressing the digital gender divide and intergenerational inequalities.
 Mexico has adapted its regulation to remote work through amending its Federal Labour Code to legislate the right to disconnect.
 However, it has not adapted its regulatory framework to platform work.
 Notwithstanding, Mexico has sought to address the digital gender divide through increasing welfare for women.